Defacto2/server/docs/database.md

 ### Indexes

-- [ ] Create PostgreSQL *indexes* with case-sensitive strings for [optimal performance](https://wirekat.com/optimizing-sql-based-on-postgresql/)?
+- [ ] Create PostgreSQL _indexes_ with case-sensitive strings for [optimal performance](https://wirekat.com/optimizing-sql-based-on-postgresql/)?
 - [ ] Partial Indexes: Use partial indexes when you only need to index a subset of rows, such as,
 - - `CREATE INDEX ON orders (order_date) WHERE status = 'SHIPPED'`;
 - [ ] Over-Indexing: Creating too many indexes can slow down write operations, as each index needs to be updated on `INSERT`, `UPDATE`, or `DELETE` operations.
 - [ ] Index Maintenance: Rebuild indexes periodically to deal with bloat using `REINDEX`.
 - [ ] Indexing Join Columns: Index columns that are used in JOIN conditions to improve join performance.
   > `combineGroup` and `(r Role) Distinct()`

 ### Future idea, _file archive content_ relationship table

 Create a relationship files table that contains the filename content within of every archive release.

 We could also include columns containing size in bytes, sha256 hash, text body for full text searching.

 This would replace the `file_zip_content` column and also, create a CLI tool to scan the archives to fill out this data.
-For saftey and code maintenance, the tool would need to be a separate program from the web server application.
+For safety and code maintenance, the tool would need to be a separate program from the web server application.

 ## Migration from MySQL to PostgreSQL

 This document describes how to migrate the Defacto2 MySQL database to PostgreSQL using [pgloader](https://pgloader.io/).
 Note, the migration is a one-time operation and should be run on a development or staging server before running on the production server.

 - `defacto2-inno` is the name of the MySQL database.
 - `defacto2_ps` is the name of the PostgreSQL database, note the `_` in the name as opposed to `-`.

 Create a migration loader file named `migrate.load` with the following content, replacing the connection strings with your own database credentials: